rojo-rbx/rbx-dom/docs/binary-strings.md

 [Attributes]: https://create.roblox.com/docs/studio/instance-attributes

-# Properties Serialized Via AttributesSerialize
+# Attribute-Style Serialized Properties

-Several properties across different classes reuse the shared `AttributesSerialize` routine to encode a table of key→value pairs, but each has its own empty-case bytes and call signature.
-These are documented individually below rather than assumed to share a single template.
+These properties encode a set of key→value entries using the shared attribute-encoding format described in `attributes.md`.
+Each has its own empty-case bytes and header layout, which are not derivable from a single template.

 ### SerializedEmulatedPolicyInfo
 **Used By:** `PlayerEmulatorService.SerializedEmulatedPolicyInfo`

-This blob serializes the result of `GetEmulatedPolicyInfo()` via `AttributesSerialize`.
+This blob serializes the instance's emulated policy info as a set of key→value entries.

 If there is nothing to serialize, the blob is empty (`0` bytes) — there is no count header at all:

 `` (empty string)

-Otherwise, the blob is written as a plain call to `AttributesSerialize(table)`, with no extra prefix arguments.
+Otherwise, the blob follows the standard attribute-encoding format with no additional prefix bytes.

 ### PropertiesSerialize (StyleRule)
 **Used By:** `StyleRule.PropertiesSerialize`

-This blob serializes the result of `GetProperties()` via `AttributesSerialize`.
+This blob serializes the rule's properties as a set of key→value entries.

 If there are no properties, the blob is written as a fixed 4-byte header, a bare `u32` count of `0`:

 `00 00 00 00`

-Otherwise, the blob is written as a plain call to `AttributesSerialize(table)`, with no extra prefix arguments.
+Otherwise, the blob follows the standard attribute-encoding format with no additional prefix bytes.

 ### PropertyTransitionsSerialize
 **Used By:** `StyleRule.PropertyTransitionsSerialize`

-This blob serializes the result of `GetPropertyTransitions()` via `AttributesSerialize`, called with an extra 2-byte prefix argument `{0x02, 0x00}` — the only property of this group that passes one.
+This blob serializes the rule's property transitions as a set of key→value entries, with an additional 2-byte prefix (`02 00`) written ahead of the payload — the only property in this group with such a prefix.

 If there are no transitions, the blob is written as a fixed 6-byte sequence:

 `02 00 00 00 00 00`

-This is not simply a padded zero count: the leading byte is `02`, matching the `0x02` prefix byte used in the non-empty path, followed by 5 zero bytes.
-This suggests the empty case is effectively "prefix bytes + zero count" rather than an unrelated constant, though this should be confirmed against `AttributesSerialize`'s own source once available.
+This is not simply a padded zero count: the leading bytes (`02 00`) match the prefix used in the non-empty case, followed by a 4-byte zero count.
+This suggests the empty case is effectively "prefix + zero count" rather than an unrelated constant.

-Otherwise, the blob is written via `AttributesSerialize(table, {0x02, 0x00})`.
+Otherwise, the blob is written as the 2-byte prefix (`02 00`) followed by the standard attribute-encoding format.

 ### ConditionsSerialize
 **Used By:** `StyleQuery.ConditionsSerialize`

-This blob serializes the result of `GetConditions()` via `AttributesSerialize`.
+This blob serializes the query's conditions as a set of key→value entries.

 If there are no conditions, the blob is written as a fixed 4-byte header, a bare `u32` count of `0`:

 `00 00 00 00`

-Otherwise, the blob is written as a plain call to `AttributesSerialize(table)`, with no extra prefix arguments.
+Otherwise, the blob follows the standard attribute-encoding format with no additional prefix bytes.
 This is byte-identical to the `PropertiesSerialize` empty case above, despite belonging to a different class.

 ### MaterialColors
 **Used By:** `Terrain.MaterialColors`